Understanding Prediction Discrepancies in Machine Learning Classifiers: DIG: Capture and Explain Discrepancies

-\begin{description} \item[Requirement 1: Model-agnostic approach] In the ML practice, a predictive pipeline is usually complex with data pre-processing, model selection and post-treatment.
-To grant more flexibity to the user, the approach should be model-agnostic with no assumed access to the model apart from the input and output. \item[Requirement 2: Grounded \& Actionable explanations] Many regions of the feature space are not covered by ground-truth data.
-Besides, all forms of explanation may not be adequate for a user to gain insights about discrepancies.
-The algorithm should provide grounded and actionable explanations. \item[Requirement 3: Precision of the explanations] To be useful, the explanations provided must faithfully describe the actual local discrepancies for a prediction. \item[Requirement 4: Efficient detection and explanation generation] The complexity needed to explore without knowledge the feature space $\mathcal{X} \subseteq \mathbb{R}^n$ to capture the prediction discrepancies is $O(2^n)$, exponential with the space dimension.
-Such complexity is incompatible with a real usage.
-The proposed approach should therefore rely on a more efficient algorithm to explore the feature space.
-Moreover, to ensure a practical usage, the approach should be able to generate discrepancy explanations for a predictions in real time. \end{description}
+\item[Requirement 1: Model-agnostic approach] In the ML practice, a predictive pipeline is usually complex with data pre-processing, model selection and post-treatment.
+To grant more flexibility to the user, the approach should be model-agnostic with no assumed access to the model apart from the input and output. \item[Requirement 2: Grounded \& Actionable explanations] Many regions of the feature space are not densely covered by ground-truth data.
+Besides, all forms of explanations may not be adequate to gain insights about discrepancies.
+The method should provide grounded and actionable explanations. \item[Requirement 3: Precision of the explanations] To be useful, the explanations provided should faithfully describe the actual local discrepancies for a prediction. \item[Requirement 4: Efficient detection and explanation generation] The complexity needed to explore without knowledge the feature space $\mathcal{X} \subseteq \mathbb{R}^n$ is $O(2^n)$.
+To be usable, the proposed approach should rely on an efficient algorithm to explore the feature space.
+Moreover, to ensure a practical usage, the approach should be able to generate discrepancy explanations at prediction time. \end{description}

+Defining these requirements helps clarifying why existing explainability methods, although seemingly related, cannot be used to address the objective considered in this paper.
+Indeed, despite traditional model-agnostic local explainers such as LIME~\cite{ribeiro2016should} or SHAP~\cite{lundberg2017unified} also providing insights about the local decision boundaries of trained classifiers, they can not be directly leveraged to understand precisely where discrepancy regions are (\emph{Requirement 3: Precision of the explanations}), as they merely give an indication on the general direction of the decision boundary.
+Furthermore, they have been shown to suffer from various issues, such as a vulnerability to correlated features~\cite{kumar2020problems}, problems of locality~\cite{laugel2018defining} or general lack of trustworthiness~\cite{Rudin2019,laugel2019issues,slack2020fooling}, making their returned explanations possibly unreliable and therefore unable to satisfy \emph{Requirement 2: Grounded and Actionable explanations}.
+Finally, the local post-hoc paradigm they consider, similarly to counterfactual explanations~\cite{wachter2017} or anchors~\cite{ribeiro2018anchors}, make them generally inefficient, hence unfit for Requirement~4 (\emph{Efficient detection and explanation generation}).